 - From Source: for all users imported from a particular source

-- User Is Disabled: a user is disabled in OneSync by removing it from its origin source or deselected in a collection, or if manually disabled in from the users list.
+- User Is Disabled: a user is disabled in OneSync by removing it from its originanl source, if deselected in a collection, or if manually disabled in from the users list.

 - User Is Enabled: a user is re-enabled in OneSync

 The actions include:

 - Assign Property and Value: A user is assigned a value for the specific property.

 - Move to OU: A user is moved to the specified organizational unit, formatted specifically for the destination type (e.g. “/OU name” for GSuite, “OU=[OU name]” for Active Directory, OU’s do not exist in Azure)